errisy/Casper1/README.md

 # Casper1
-Casper Code Example for Downloading Text Files
+Casper Code Example for Downloading Text Files **playground for learning. those exmaples may help other beginners.**
 ## Casper's problem for beginners?

 ### Caspser closes before it did the job.